-Spear Me Body Piercing is now located inside Paradise Salon and has a larger roomier piercing room and a greater jewelry selection than before.
-Visit the Spear Me website for all thing piercing or call us and let our auto-attendant inform you about location, pricing, minor piercing policies and more.
+Spear Me Body Piercing is now located inside Paradise Salon and has a larger roomier piercing room and a bigger jewelry selection than before.
+Visit the Spear Me website for all thing piercing or call us and let our auto-attendant inform you about location, pricing, minor piercing policies, and more.

-Bridget is taking walk-ins on Monday-Friday 10-6pm, but to ensure your time you'll want to make an appointment.
+Bridget is taking walk-ins on Monday-Friday 10-6pm, but to ensure you get in, you'll want to make an appointment.

 THE PARADISE BEAUTY STORE INCLUDES BEAUTY SUPPLIES, KRYOLAN MAKEUP, MIO ACTIVITY TRACKERS, AND BODY PIERCING JEWELRY

-Our beauty store sells the world renowned KRYOLAN brand of makeup.
+Our beauty store sells the world-renowned KRYOLAN brand of makeup.
 We have testers of all of your favorite types of products, as well as things like body paint, eyelashes, and other specialty makeup items.
-This way when you buy Kryolan makeup from us you are sure to take home the right color and the right item for your look.
+This way, when you buy Kryolan makeup from us, you are sure to take home the right color and the right product for your look.
 Our makeup artists are skilled and knowledgeable and will be happy to demonstrate the product as well as show you new looks you are sure to love.